Save big (up to $1,875) on small business tools with our free membership, business.com+

 What are the pros and cons of QuickBooks?

-You may need to switch from QuickBooks to another accounting software platform, but it helps to know exactly where QuickBooks excels and falls short of its competitors.
+You may need to switch from QuickBooks to another accounting software platform, but it helps to know exactly where QuickBooks excels and falls short of its competitors in terms of accounting software features and other aspects.

 QuickBooks pros

-• QuickBooks is very easy to learn and use, which makes it a great choice for small business owners without a dedicated accounting department.
+• It’s very easy to learn and navigate QuickBooks, making it a great choice for small business owners without accounting expertise.

 • QuickBooks integrates with many other systems and third-party applications.

-• It offers a free 30-day trial and affordable prices at the lower tiers of service.
+• It offers a free 30-day trial and competitive pricing at the lower-tier plans.

 • It’s easy to look up and review customer information.